Kong Alternatives

 • +Apache 2 Rust runtime, fully OSS self-hostable

-• +GraphOS Serverless free up to 10M ops/mo
+• +GraphOS Serverless free up to 10M operations per month

 Trade-offs

-• GraphOS Cloud Pro escalates with operation volume
+• GraphOS Cloud Pro can escalate with operation volume above quota

 OSS